-The ONU activation (registration) method requires that the ONU be ranged (range is one state in activation cycle), and basic capabilities negotiated with the OLT.
+The ONU activation (registration) method requires that the ONU be ranged (ranging is one state in activation cycle), and basic capabilities are negotiated with the OLT.
 Refer to G989.3 (or G.987.3) section 12 of ONU activation.

-The LSBBT ONU activation tool automates the activation process without calling AT&T Care centers for assistance.
+The LSBBT (Lightspeed Broadband Tools) ONU activation tool automates the activation process without calling AT&T Care centers for assistance.
 This tool is located on the LSBBT HOME page.
-Using a Laptop, Smartphone/iPad, the I&M Technicians perform ONU Registration using the web-based LSBBT tool.
+Using a Laptop, Smartphone/iPad, the I&M Technicians perform ONU Registration using the webbased LSBBT tool.
 This method contains a manual step where the on-site technician selects the appropriate ONU serial number to associate to the subscriber's BAN and ONU ID on the PON.